-Apply for a FSA ID (username and password) for yourself (and one parent for dependent students) at https://fsaid.ed.gov/npas/index.htm

-- File a Free Application for Federal Student Aid (FAFSA) at https://studentaid.ed.gov/sa/fafsa using school code 005759 and the appropriate year's tax and income information.
+- Apply for an FSA ID (username and password) for yourself (and one parent for dependent students) at Federal Student Aid ID - File a Free Application for Federal Student Aid (FAFSA) at Apply-For-Aid using school code 005759 and the appropriate year's tax and income information.
 It is encouraged for students and families to utilize the IRS Data Retrieval Tool on the FAFSA. - Submit documents to the Financial Aid Office as requested, including transcripts from all colleges previously attended.
 Failing to submit this information will result in delays in processing your application. - You will be notified if your application has been selected for verification (random selection made by the Federal Aid Processing Center).
 This will require the submission of additional documents.
-You are encouraged to respond promptly as the Financial Aid Office cannot complete the processing of your application until they receive all required verification documents.

-NOTE: Summer students will be required to file an additional Summer Supplement, which will be available in April.
+You are encouraged to respond promptly as the Financial Aid Office cannot complete the processing of your application until they receive all required verification documents. - NOTE: Summer students will be required to file an additional Summer Supplement, which will be available in April.
 Contact the Financial Aid Office for more information.